Deji69/decodervinci/intro.md

   * Obviously knowing JS is a big advantage, but Google/StackOverflow skills are more important.
 You can find most of the answers you need without too much knowledge of the language.

 ** **
-## Example
+## Exempli gratia
-  Given the code `6 8 6 5 6 c 6 c 6 f`, savvy devs should be able to see that every character is a valid hex char, just separated by  spaces between each digit.
+  Given the code `6 8 6 5 6 c 6 c 6 f`, savvy devs may notice every character is a valid hex char, just separated by spaces between the digits.
 The first step would be to remove those spaces so it can be parsed.
 The next step would be to decode the hexadecimal.
 Super savvy devs might already be able to tell that the pairs are in ASCII letter range.
 Converting the hex to ASCII characters gives us the answer "hello".
 The JavaScript solution would therefore be:
 ```js
 // Remove spaces between chars
 code = code.split(' ').join('');